Introduction to Applets in Java

 Some of the advantages listed down are as follows:

-- The applet works at the client-side hence there is a very low response time.
+- The applet works on the client side; hence there is a meager response time.

 - The applet is very secure and robust.

-- It can be executed under many operating systems such as Unix, Linux, and macOS operating system.
+- It can execute under various operating systems, including Unix, Linux, and macOS operating systems.

-- The applet is combined with HTML, CSS, and Javascript to provide more functionality to the web page.
+- Combining the applet with HTML, CSS, and Javascript enhances the web page’s functionality.

 - The applet is very easy to build and contains very little redundancy.